Skip to content

 • Evidence of an agreement is lacking

-• An agreement to do a legal act is not a crime
+• Agreement to do a legal act is not a crime

-• An agreement to do an act with one person; is not automatically agreement to do criminal acts with other unknown persons
+• An agreement to act with one person; is not agreement to act with other, unknown persons

-• The defendant did not commit an overt act towards completion of any plan
+• Defendant did not commit an overt act towards completion of a plan

-• If the defendant did agree to a criminal conspiracy, he later withdrew from the plan
+• If defendant did, he later withdrew from the plan

 As you can see, the various Minnesota inchoate crimes overlap.
-They all involve an underlying offense that may never have happened.
-And this raises the specter of abuse of these “pre-crime” laws.
+They all involve an underlying offense that never happened.
+And this raises the specter of government abuse of these “pre-crime” laws.

 Another common issue is criminal intent.
 What is planning to intend to someday commit a criminal act?
 Is that a crime?
 No. But how do you prove which side of that chained and blurry line you are on?
 And should we be criminalizing that?

-To some extent, the laws tacitly acknowledge this problem by providing half the punishment for some inchoate crimes; relative to their underlying offense.
+To an extent, the laws acknowledge this problem by providing half the punishment for some inchoate crimes; relative to their underlying offense.
 So, for example, if a presumptive sentence for an Ag Robbery was 48 months; then Attempt Ag Robbery would be a presumptive 24 months in prison.

-Improper Witness Coercion: And some prosecutors abuse their power to coerce witnesses with threats of criminal prosecution.
-When they do, they often threaten to charge one of these inchoate crimes.
+Improper Witness Coercion: And some prosecutors may abuse their power to coerce witnesses with threats of criminal prosecution, enhancements and mandatory minimums.
+When they do, they may threaten to charge one of these inchoate crimes.

-Over Attorney Thomas C. Gallagher‘s three decades of criminal defense practice, he helped many facing inchoate crimes charges.
+Over Attorney Thomas C. Gallagher‘s three decades of criminal defense practice, he helped many people facing inchoate crime charges.